Kkthnx-Wow/KkthnxUI/README.md

 Your contributions, whether big or small, are invaluable in shaping the future of KkthnxUI.
 Interested in helping out?
 Reach out on [Discord](https://discord.gg/Rc9wcK9cAB).

 ![KkthnxUI Example](https://github.com/Kkthnx-Wow/KkthnxUI/assets/40672673/917cf332-6520-4ea7-aed1-37f3f42a3bb3)

----

-This template can be easily adapted for other addons by replacing the relevant links, images, and names.
-Just follow the structure and update the necessary fields.